The Sociology Program

 - develop their sense of self-realization.

 - Master of Arts in Sociology: designed to prepare students to actively participate in the development of applied knowledge and policy responses to contemporary social problems.
 A focus is placed on sociological theory and social science research.
-You may pursue either a thesis or
+Students may pursue either a thesis or non-thesis degree.

 Department faculty have a wide range of teaching and research interests.
 We routinely apply our research expertise to a broad range of local, state, national and international issues and emerging challenges.

 Department of Public Affairs and Social Research